 Our island and pretty much the entire Caribbean region, rely heavily on Tourism as a major source of revenue.
-So when the tourism season kicks off, which is when where you live turn into an icebox -October to April- we lock the savages away!
+So when the tourism season kicks off, which is when where you live turn into an icebox -October to April- we first lock the savages away!

 More often than not you will encounter the people trained to tolerate your astonishingly ridiculous requests, questions and every thing in between.
 But!
 Take a trip out on the town, tour the island and there you will find our culture in all it’s organic beauty.